 Do you ever wake up in the middle of the night with a heavy feeling in your gut?

-If yes, you may not be digesting your food properly.
+If yes, it’s very likely that you’re not digesting your food properly.

 But think about it: if we are eating the most nutrient-dense foods possible yet not breaking them down adequately enough to actually get to the nutrients they contain… what’s the point?

-Apple cider vinegar helps improve digestion by increasing stomach acid.
+Apple cider vinegar improves digestion by increasing stomach acid production.

 Have you used ACV to improve your digestion?